bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

     #.
 Open the Web Service Client Editor
     #.
 Open a Web Service Client which was based on AXIS 1 or AXIS 2
     #.
 Change to CXF
     #.
-Click on the button ::guilabel:`Generate WS classes`
+Click on the button :guilabel:`Generate WS classes`
     #.
 Repeat step 4, 5 and 6 for all your web service clients
     #.
-Validate your project by right-click on the project and ::guilabel:`Validate`
+Validate your project by right-click on the project and :guilabel:`Validate`

     It is quite possible that the web service calls now work with CXF without further intervention, especially with AXIS 1.
 With AXIS 2, the data mappings